 Since the weather is starting to cool down and we will be spending less time at the beach and more time inside, it’s totally the season for a little spruce up of your humble abode.

-Whether you rent an apartment, own your own home, live on a houseboat (no, just our dream?), or are still shackled up with the parentals, a visit to these beautiful stores is certain to ignite the interior designer in all of us.
+Whether you rent an apartment, own your own home, or are still shackled up with your parents, a visit to these beautiful stores is certain to ignite the interior designer in all of us.

 The first thing you will think upon entering this space is “when can I move in?”
 No, but seriously all of your homeware dreams have come true with Trader Trove.
 Products sourced from all around the globe including Moroccan cushions and blankets, Afghan rugs, rattan furniture from Indonesia, fair trade African baskets, Turkish ceramics, and pieces like vintage Hawaiian floor lamps, is evidence of a true love affair with interior design.
 Avalon, the owner, wanted to introduce a creative space where the community can get together with the likes of yoga classes and workshops on offer to forge conscious connections with like-minded souls.
 Heaven, we tell ya!

 Kira & Kira